App Store Optimization Guide

 Why App Store Optimization is important

-More than 2 million apps are available in iTunes Connect and further 3,3 million apps are offered by Google Play Store (Source: Statista).
+More than 5 million apps are available to download from the Apple App Store and the Google Play Store.
 It’s very likely that your app is facing a tough competition.

-The primary goal of App Store Optimization is to increase downloads and the number of users.
-So, the first step to maximize your download stats is to get your app found by customers.
+The primary goal of App Store Optimization is to increase downloads and the number of loyal users.
+The first step of maximizing your downloads is to get your app more easily found by the right app store visitors.
 But how can you do that?

-People are mostly hunting for specific apps in the leading app stores like Google Play Store and Apple App Store (iTunes).
-According to a more detailed study by Tune, 47% of iOS apps are discovered through app store search.
-On Google Play Store, even 53% of downloads are triggered by search.
+People are mostly hunting for specific apps in the leading app stores like Google Play Store and Apple App Store.
+A whopping 70% of mobile users utilize search to find new apps.
+Furthermore, 65% of all downloads occur directly after a search.
 Clearly, app store search is the most common method for discovering new apps.

 What are the benefits of ASO?

-As you now know that most users find apps by searching the app stores, you probably realized that App Store Optimization is a must if you want to get your app in front of the right users.
+You know now that most users find apps by searching in the app stores.
+Because of that App Store Optimization is a must if you want to get your app in front of the right users.
 In fact, many people argue that optimizing your app is the most effective marketing strategy for mobile apps and games.
 Here is how you can benefit from App Store Optimization:

 Before we dive deeper into App Store Optimization, it is important to get the basics right.
 If you are a complete beginner to Mobile App Marketing our blog post explaining the terminology is a good start.